Our House

 OSU Ext.
 Entomologist (ret.)

 Boxelder bugs, sometimes called maple bugs, are relatively large insects, about 1/2" long, dark gray in color with red markings on their backs (see photo right).
-They are harmless.
-What makes these insects remarkable is their tendancy to congregate on houses in the fall of the year, often in enormous numbers.
+They are harmless but what makes these insects remarkable is their tendency to congregate on houses in the fall of the year, often in enormous numbers.
 It truly seems like an invasion -- especially the first time it happens.

 Here's what's going on.
 Boxelder bugs have one generation a year.
 Eggs are laid in early summer on maple trees.
 Eggs hatch and the young nymphs feed on maple tree leaves during the summer.
-By fall the insects have reached adulthood with fully developed wings and are ready to migrate in search of a protected place to spend the winter.
+By fall the insects have reached adulthood with fully developed wings and are ready to migrate in search of a protected place to spend the winter (see The Life Cycle of Boxelder Bugs for more information).

 picture of boxelder bug